Rubber Tree Care: How To Give Them Just Enough Water & Sunlight

-The rubber plant (also known by its very fitting scientific name, Ficus elastica) makes for a dramatic and relatively low-maintenance addition to most spaces.
-Known for its long, waxy dark green leaves that can have underbellies of burgundy, this popular houseplant also comes in variegated varieties that have even more color.
+The rubber plant or rubber tree (also known by its very fitting scientific name, Ficus elastica) makes for a dramatic and relatively low-maintenance indoor plant.

 Here's what greenery experts want you to know about how to care for this strong, steady beaut.

-The main mistake that Monai Nailah McCullough, the horticulturist and founder of Amsterdam-based shop Planthood, sees people make with rubber plants is underestimating their lighting needs.
 "The Ficus elastica actually needs a lot more sun than its other ficus cousins," she tells mbg.
 "If you ever see it described as a low-light plant, it's a lie!
 They do a lot better in fuller sun."
-Feel free to put this one in a spot that receives a few hours of bright, direct sun every day.
+Feel free to put this one in a spot that receives a few hours of bright, direct sunlight every day.

 NYC-based houseplant enthusiast and chemistry teacher Paul Thompson, M.A. has seen his thrive in an Eastern-facing window.
 "The less light it's getting, the slower it will grow, so don't be afraid to put these in brightly lit areas," he says.